ru22-14/beauty-boutique/README.md

 ### Landing Page

-The Landing Page contains Logo Name, NavBar, delivery banner, Hero image with a Button which leads the user to the New Products and an enthusiastic Text with a button under it which leads the user to the Products Page.
+The Landing Page contains Logo Name, NavBar, Delivery Banner, Hero image with a button which leads the user to the New Products and an enthusiastic Text with a button under it which leads the user to the Products Page.

 It has beautiful contrasts of Pink Colour.